 life expectancy is close to that of a person without an SCI.2

 If you are planning to work, you have the same

 legal rights as before your injury.
 People with spinal cord injuries who want

 to work are legally protected from discrimination by the Americans with

 life-threatening complications.
 You, your family, and your doctor should

-discuss what types of medical treatment you want to receive (such as whether
+discuss what types of medical treatment you want if you have a sudden, life-threatening

 advance directive to state your wishes if you become

 This information is produced and provided by the National

 Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National